 New Mexico Privet

 The New Mexico Privet (Forestiera Pubescens) is a good looking multi-trunk shrub and it can also be used as a small ornamental tree.
 It is easy to grow in and around the Southwest area especially in New Mexico thus its name.
-It is deciduous meaning it will lose its leave during the winter seasons.
+It’s a deciduous tree, meaning it will shed all its leaves during the colder winter months.

 It goes by many names.
 The Stretchberry, Tanglewood, devil’s elbow, Spring Golden glow, and the Desert olive.